vectorgrp/sil-kit/docs/usage/quickstart.rst

 :doc:`Life Cycle Service<../api/lifecycleService>`.

 Next, we create a :cpp:class:`publisher<SilKit::Services::PubSub::IDataPublisher>` for the ``DataService`` topic.
-This allows sending data through its :cpp:func:`Publish()<SilKit::Services::generic::IGenericPublisher::Publish()>` method, when we are in an active simulation.
+This allows sending data through its :cpp:func:`Publish()<SilKit::Services::PubSub::IDataPublisher::Publish()>` method.

 The actual simulation is performed in the simulation task.
-The simulation task is a callback that is executed by the SIL Kit runtime whenever the the simulation time of the SIL Kit is advanced.
+The simulation task is a callback that is executed by the SIL Kit runtime whenever the the simulation time advances.
 This callback has to be registered with the time synchronization service's :cpp:func:`SetSimulationStepHandler()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationStepHandler()>`.

 The subscriber runs in its own thread, too: